 Germany, Austria, Switzerland

 Fun fact: Nine U.S. presidents, including President Obama, are descendants of the Leiden Pilgrims, according to Leiden University.
-That’s history worth celebrating.

 Canadian Thanksgiving (or action de grâce in French Canada) is very similar to the American holiday, except for the date.
 In 1957, the Governor General of Canada issued the proclamation of “A Day of General Thanksgiving to Almighty God for the bountiful harvest with which Canada has been blessed — to be observed on the 2nd Monday in October.”
 Pretty legit.

-Otherwise, Canadian and American Thanksgiving share a set of cherished ideals: skipping work for a long weekend, spending time with family, watching football (Canadian football is closely related to American football; it’s definitely not soccer), and feasting until you’re stuffed.
+Otherwise, Canadian and American Thanksgiving share a set of cherished activities: skipping work for a long weekend, spending time with family, watching football (Canadian football is closely related to American football; it’s definitely not soccer), and feasting until you’re stuffed.

 Obviously the Plymouth Pilgrims didn’t land in Canada.
 So how did the holiday originate?